aeonSolutions/PCB-Prototyping-Catalogue/Smart LCD Touch Displays/README.md

 =====================================================================================
 ## [Smart Passive 2.9" E-Ink Display](https://github.com/aeonSolutions/AeonLabs-Smart-Passive-2.9-E-Ink-Display)
 A PCB for a 2.13" E-Ink Display.
-Requires #no #power an can be configured using @AeonlabsS E-Ink Configuration Device (#EInkCD).
-Suitable for #commerce or #warehouse shelves for #labelling or #price tagging.
-Total cost, including the E-Ink Display starts at only 10 euros.
+Requires #no #power and can be configured using @AeonlabsS E-Ink Configuration Device (#EInkCD).
+Suitable for #commerce or #warehouse shelves for # labeling or #price tagging.
+Total cost, including the E-Ink Display, starts at only 10 euros.
 Already assembled.

 <p align="center">
    <img src="https://github.com/aeonSolutions/AeonLabs-Smart-Passive-2.9-E-Ink-Display/blob/main/designs/pcb_back.png" height="350">